 Greater Chicago is home to approximately 573,000 Italian-Americans — the third-largest concentration in the United States — and 930,000 Polish-Americans, one of the largest Polish communities outside Warsaw.
 Chicago's Irish-American community adds another 200,000–250,000.

-Our founder is himself an Italian-American and Polish-American Chicagoan.
+The founder is himself an Italian-American and Polish-American Chicagoan.
 This is not a vendor relationship with these communities.
 It is insider credibility — the knowledge of exactly which records to look for, which villages to search, and which questions to ask of a family that has never been asked them before.

 Tell us about your family and what you're hoping to discover.
 We'll respond within two business days.